vid-koci/KBCtransferlearning/README.md

 ```
 python main.py -data Data/ReVerb20K -dim 300 -lr 3e-4 -batch 512 -n_epochs 500 -embedding TuckER -dropout 0.3 -encoder NoEncoder -hits [1,3,5,10,30,50] -output_dir TuckERReVerb20K
 ```

+## Running diagnostics on the DOGE dataset

+Given you have trained a pre-trained model, use the `run_full_diagnostics.sh` script to run all the diagnostics on the model.
+Update the parameters at the top of the script to fit your usecase.
+This will run the following tests:
+ * Detect how much the model associates gender names with stereotypical occupations on `diagnostics/gender_stereotypical` dataset
+ * Detect how much the model associates gender names with anti-stereotypical occupations on `diagnostics/gender_anti-stereotypical` dataset
+ * Detect how well the model performs on the knowledge of occupations, used in the above test, using the `diagnostics/occupations_knowledge` dataset
+ * Detect how well the model performs on the general knowledge test, using the `diagnostics/general_knowledge` dataset
+ * Perform the deductive reasoning tests, with and without fine-tuning (for comparison), using `diagnostics/deductive_reasoning_test` dataset
+ * Repeat the tests on gender stereotypical and gender anti-stereotypical tests, this time with fine-tuning on facts about individuals, to detect how the stereotypes affect its deductive reasoning ability.
+ * Run the diagnostics and tests of statistical significance with `diagnostics/output_analysis.py`

 ## Reference
 If you use the code from this repo, please cite the following work.
 ```